work-rjkashyap/Air-Quality-Monitoring/README.md

 ## Deploy on Vercel

+It took 15 seconds to deploy it in Vercel.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.